BreakingPoint/CLIFFMPEG/README.md

 - Add grain (for dithering blocky low quality sources)
 - Fade in from black

-Replacing audio is done by dropping one video and one music file onto the batch file.
+Replacing audio is done by dropping one video and one music file onto the script file.

-Needs ffmpeg.exe in the folder of the batch file or the ffmpeg.exe folder in PATH. http://www.ffmpeg.org/
+Needs ffmpeg.exe in the folder of the script file or the ffmpeg.exe folder in PATH. http://www.ffmpeg.org/

 Developed under Windows 7, 64Bit.

-If you want the batch as a context menu option for files, create a link to it in the SendTo folder.
+If you want the script as a context menu option for files, create a link to it in the SendTo folder.
 You then have access using the context menu option "Send To" when selecting one or many files in the Windows Explorer:

 %appdata%\Microsoft\Windows\SendTo